Accounting for Measurement Bias: A New Framework for Reliable Country Ranking in Large-Scale Educational Assessments

 Many statistical procedures have been developed to account for measurement non-invariance in educational or psychological tests.
-These include methods based on anchor items \citep{mantel1959statistical, thissen1988use, zwick2000using, frick2015rasch, woods2013langer, tay2016item}, where anchor items are DIF-free items that have the same functioning across all groups, and methods without assuming anchor items, such as tree-based methods~\citep{tutz2016item,bollmann2018item}, regularized methods~\citep{tutz2015penalty, belzak2020improving, bauer2020simplifying, schauberger2020regularization}, and residual-based methods~\citep{candell1988iterative, clauser1993effects, fidalgo2000effects, glas2014modeling, kopf2015anchor, kopf2015framework, oliveri2011investigation,oliveri2014toward,wang2003effects, wang2004effects, wang2009mimic}, among others.
+These include methods based on anchor items \citep{mantel1959statistical, thissen1988use, zwick2000using, frick2015rasch, woods2013langer, tay2016item}, where anchor items are DIF-free items that have the same functioning across all groups, and methods without assuming anchor items, such as tree-based methods~\citep{tutz2016item,bollmann2018item}, regularization methods~\citep{tutz2015penalty, belzak2020improving, bauer2020simplifying, schauberger2020regularization}, {alignment method~\citep{muthen2014irt, Alexander2020Lp, Alexander2023implementation}, {random effects models~\citep{muthen2018recent}}, anchor point selection~\citep{strobl2021anchor},} residual-based methods~\citep{candell1988iterative, clauser1993effects, fidalgo2000effects, glas2014modeling, kopf2015anchor, kopf2015framework, oliveri2011investigation,oliveri2014toward,wang2003effects, wang2004effects, wang2009mimic}, among others.
 However, these methods are all designed for settings with a small number of groups and are not suitable for ILSAs that involve many groups.
 More specifically, the measurement non-invariance problem that ILSAs face suffers from at least two challenges.
-First, traditional DIF methods require the specification of a reference group, and DIF effects are defined by contrasting it with other group(s).
-For ILSAs, all the countries are on an equal footing, and thus, it is hard to specify one country as the reference group.
-Arbitrarily choosing the reference group can lead to undesirable results, as the analysis result, including the ranking of the countries, may depend heavily on the choice of the reference group.
-Second, many traditional DIF analysis methods require specifying anchor items.
-Due to the high heterogeneity of ILSA data, there may always be some countries that behave differently from the rest for each item, and thus, DIF-free items may not exist.
-Even if some DIF-free items exist, they are usually unknown before the DIF analysis, as they can hardly be identified based on the content.
+First, traditional DIF methods require the specification of a reference group, and DIF effects are defined by contrasting it with one or more other group(s).
+For ILSAs, all countries are on an equal footing, so it is difficult to identify a single country as the reference group.
+Arbitrarily choosing the reference group can lead to undesirable results, as the analysis results, including the ranking of countries, may depend heavily on the choice of reference group.
+Second, many traditional DIF analysis methods require the specification of anchor items.
+Due to the high heterogeneity of ILSA data, some countries may always behave differently from the rest for each item, and thus, DIF-free items may not exist.
+Even if some DIF-free items exist, they are usually unknown prior to DIF analysis, as they are difficult to identify from the content.